Clarence Thomas: Nomination to the Supreme Court

-Thomas's formal confirmation hearings began on September 10, 1991.
-He was reticent when answering senators' questions during the process, recalling what had happened to Robert Bork when Bork expounded on his judicial philosophy during his confirmation hearings four years earlier.
-Thomas's earlier writings frequently reference the legal theory of natural law; during his confirmation hearings he limited himself to the statement that he regarded natural law as a "philosophical background" to the Constitution.
+On September 10, 1991, formal confirmation hearings began before the Senate Judiciary Committee.
+Thomas testified for 25 hours, the second-longest of any Supreme Court nominee.
+He was reticent when answering senators' questions, recalling what had happened to Robert Bork when Bork expounded on his judicial philosophy during his confirmation hearings four years earlier.
+As many of his earlier writings frequently referenced natural law, his views on the legal theory became a focus of the hearings.
+Thomas said he regarded natural law as a "philosophical background" to the Constitution.